Workforce Planning Guide: Definition, Process, Strategies

 Productive is an all-in-one platform for agencies that supports all levels of workforce planning, from human resources to financials.

 - Cloud-based vs enterprise: The main difference between cloud-based and enterprise solutions is how they host their data, which affects access, privacy, and implementation.
 Cloud-based tools are easier to implement and are usually more affordable, as many tools offer various subscription-based pricing models.
-Enterprise solutions require a bigger upfront investment and a longer implementation time, but they are a better fit for companies that handle sensitive data.

 - Specialized vs all-in-one: Specialized tools target a certain part of a workforce planning process, such as time tracking, capacity management, or budgeting and billing.
 On the other hand, all-in-one tools support a strategic approach by combining these processes on one platform.
-The best comprehensive tools offer a set of features such as project management, budgeting, resource planning, and reporting and forecasting.

 - Agency vs generic: Certain tools are created specifically for agencies, such as consultancies, design agencies, marketing companies, and others.
 Other software may support various industries, including retail and manufacturing.
-The latter can offer features and workflows that aren’t fully compatible with the needs of a service-providing business.

 - Resource Planning: Productive’s resource planning tools support daily and strategic workforce planning.
 With its responsive resource management plan, you can check resource availability and reallocate employees across multiple projects.
 Then, by switching to the Profitability view, you can get insights into your budget burn and profit margins.
 Productive also su

-- Time Tracking: Productive helps you manage your agency’s most valuable resource with its time tracking feature.
+- Time Tracking: Productive helps you manage your most valuable resource (people) with its time tracking feature.
 You can manage your billable hours by tracking time with an integrated timer, inputting it manually, or setting up your tracking automatically with resource planning.
 Managers can easily request changes and mark time as billable or non-billable with time approvals.

 - Reporting: Productive offers a library with more than 50 reporting templates for agencies, including metrics such as billable utilization, time off usage by people, performance by specific sales representative, invoiced revenue by client, and more.
 Data can be organized into dashboards and shared with project stakeholders, or scheduled to be sent to email.